 To move windows between multiple monitors, Extend mode must be enabled.
 Extend mode spreads your desktop between all of your available displays, so it’s like having one gigantic virtual workspace.

-To enable Extend mode, press Windows + P to open up the “Project” menu.
+To enable Extend mode, press Windows+P to open up the “Project” menu.
 Select “Extend” by clicking or using the arrow keys and the Enter key.

 Note that if you plan to manage full-screen apps like games across multiple monitors, the game or app itself may have its own multi-display settings within the program.
 Be sure to check the game or application’s graphics settings for any options related to multiple displays.
+If the color of an app looks different depending on which monitor it’s on, you’ll need to tweak the settings so that colors match across all your monitors.

 Move Windows Using the Drag and Drop Method